Gleoman/Driftrock-TechTest/README.md

 ## **Methods**

-The application parses data from those two endpoints through the following methods:
+The application parses (would parse) data from those two endpoints through the following methods:

 #### **1. most_sold**

-This method identifies the item that has sold the most, meeting User Story 1 through:
+This method identifies the item that has sold the most, meeting User Story 1:

 ```
-- creates an item=>sales hash
+- calls private method to parse purchases data
 - iterates over the API purchases data to either i) create a key=>value  pair for a given item
- if one does not exist, or ii) adds the purchase of an item to the value of the existing hash
+ if one does not exist with a default value of zero, or ii) adds the purchase of an item to the value of the existing hash
+- sorts the hash in descending order
-- outputs the item with the greatest number of sales from  the hash, which finally represents
+- outputs the first key from the hash
- item=>total sales structure
 ```

 #### **2. total_spend**

-This method calculates the total spend by one user, meeting User Story 2 through:
+This method calculates the total spend by one user, meeting User Story 2:

 ###### user e-mail/id

 ```
+- calls private method to parse user data
 - takes an e-mail address as an argument to iterate over  the user data and identify the relevant data point
 - identifies the user_id from that data point
 ```